Skip to content

 “You’ve nailed it if you’ve got people replying to your newsletter.
 Or if they’re messaging the influencer on LinkedIn.
 Or tagging you in a list of pages to follow.”

-If all of your engagement metrics are going well, then you’ll start to see the impact on the second half of your metrics.
-The conversions.
+If all of your engagement metrics are going well, you’ll start to see the impact on the second half of your metrics: the conversions.

 But you need to be cautious not to lead with these metrics.
 Liam explains:

-“You’re not going to be able to directly attribute leads to your influencer.
+“You’re not going to be able to attribute leads to your influencer directly.
 If you’re focusing on the number of leads they’re driving, then your influencer programme is dead in the water.”

 “But if you’re getting good engagement metrics but not seeing directly attributable conversions, then that’s all good.”